Home

 Camera Coordinate System and Camera Space

-A camera in CG (and the natural world) is no different from any 3D object.
-When you take a photograph, you need to move and rotate the camera to adjust the viewpoint.
-So in a way, when you transform a camera (by translating and rotating it — note that scaling a camera doesn't make much sense), what you are doing is transforming a local coordinate system, which implicitly represents the transformations applied to that camera.
-In CG, we call this spatial reference system (the term spatial reference system or reference is sometimes used in place of the term coordinate system) the camera coordinate system (you might also find it called the eye coordinate system in other references).
-We will explain why this coordinate system is essential in a moment.
+A camera in CG (computer graphics) and the natural world functions similarly to any 3D object.
+When taking a photograph, you must move and rotate the camera to adjust the viewpoint.
+Essentially, when you transform a camera (by translating and rotating it—note that scaling a camera doesn't make much sense), you are transforming a local coordinate system, which implicitly represents the transformations applied to that camera.
+In CG, this spatial reference system is referred to as the camera coordinate system (sometimes called the eye coordinate system in other sources).
+The significance of this coordinate system will be explained shortly.

-A camera is nothing more than a coordinate system.
-Thus, the technique we described earlier to transform points from one coordinate system to another can also be applied here to transform points from the world coordinate system to the camera coordinate system (and vice versa).
-We say that we transform points from world space to camera space (or camera space to world space if we apply the transformation the other way around).
+A camera is fundamentally a coordinate system.
+Therefore, the technique we described earlier for transforming points from one coordinate system to another can also be applied here to transform points from the world coordinate system to the camera coordinate system (and vice versa).
+We say that we transform points from world space to camera space (or from camera space to world space if we apply the transformation the other way around).

-However, cameras always point along the world coordinate system's negative z-axis.
-In Figure 8, you will see that the camera's z-axis is pointing in the opposite direction of the world coordinate system's z-axis (when the x-axis points to the right and the z-axis goes inward into the screen rather than outward).
+However, cameras are always aligned along the world coordinate system's negative z-axis.
+In Figure 5, you can observe that the camera's z-axis points in the opposite direction to the world coordinate system's z-axis (when the x-axis points to the right and the z-axis extends inward into the screen rather than outward).

-Cameras point along the world coordinate system's negative z-axis so that when a point is converted from world space to camera space (and then later from camera space to screen space) if the point is to the left of the world coordinate system's y-axis, the point will also map to the left of the camera coordinate system's y-axis.
-In other words, we need the x-axis of the camera coordinate system to point to the right when the world coordinate system x-axis also points to the right; the only way you can get that configuration is by having the camera look down the negative z-axis.
+Cameras are oriented along the world coordinate system's negative z-axis so that when a point is converted from world space to camera space (and later from camera space to screen space), if the point is to the left of the world coordinate system's y-axis, it will also map to the left of the camera coordinate system's y-axis.
+We need the x-axis of the camera coordinate system to point to the right when the world coordinate system x-axis also points to the right; the only way to achieve this configuration is by having the camera face down the negative z-axis.

-Because of this, the sign of the z coordinate of points is inverted when we go from one system to the other.
-Keep this in mind, as it will play a role when we (finally) get to study the perspective projection matrix.
+Due to this orientation, the sign of the z-coordinate of points is inverted when transitioning from one system to the other.
+This is an important consideration when studying the perspective projection matrix.

-This a lot of reading, but what for?
-We will now show that to "project" a point on the canvas (the 2D surface on which we will draw an image of the 3D scene), we will need to convert or transform points from the world to camera space.
-And here is why.
+This section involves a lot of reading, but for a good reason.
+We will now demonstrate that to "project" a point onto the canvas (the 2D surface on which we will draw an image of the 3D scene), it is essential to convert or transform points from the world to camera space.
+Here's why.

-Figure 10: the coordinates of the point P', the projection of P on the canvas, can be computed using simple geometry.
-The rectangle ABC and AB'C' are said to be similar (side view).
+Figure 7: the coordinates of the point P', the projection of P on the canvas, can be computed using simple geometry.
+The rectangles ABC and AB'C' are said to be similar (side view).

 $${ BC \over AB } = { B'C' \over AB' }.$$

-Because the canvas is 1 unit away from the origin, we know that AB' equals 1.
-We also know the position of B and C, which are the z- (depth) and y-coordinate (height) of point P (assuming P's coordinates are defined in the camera coordinate system).
-If we substitute these numbers in the above equation, we get:
+Given that the canvas is 1 unit away from the origin, we can set AB' equal to 1.
+We also know the positions of B and C, which are the z- (depth) and y-coordinate (height) of point P (assuming P's coordinates are defined in the camera coordinate system).
+Substituting these values into the equation gives us:

 $${ P.y \over P.z } = { P'.y \over 1 }.$$

-Where y' is the y coordinate of P'.
-Thus:
+Where y' is the y-coordinate of P'.
+Therefore:

 $$P'.y = { P.y \over P.z }.$$

-This is one of computer graphics' simplest and most fundamental relations, known as the z or perspective divide.
-The same principle applies to the x coordinate.
-The projected point's x coordinate (x') is the corner's x coordinate divided by its z coordinate:
+This equation represents one of the simplest and most fundamental relationships in computer graphics, known as the z or perspective divide.
+The same principle applies to the x-coordinate.
+The projected point's x-coordinate (x') is calculated as the x-coordinate of the corner divided by its z-coordinate:

 $$P'.x = { P.x \over P.z }.$$

-We described this method several times in other lessons on the website, but we want to show here that to compute P' using these equations, the coordinates of P should be defined with respect to the camera coordinate system.
-However, points from the 3D scene are defined initially with respect to the world coordinate system.
-Therefore, the first and foremost operation we need to apply to points before projecting them onto the canvas is to convert them from world space to camera space.
+We've discussed this method in previous lessons, but it's important to demonstrate here that to compute P' using these equations, the coordinates of P must be defined with respect to the camera coordinate system.
+However, points from the 3D scene are initially defined with respect to the world coordinate system.
+Therefore, the first and essential operation we need to apply to points before projecting them onto the canvas is to convert them from world space to camera space.

 To summarize: points in a scene are defined in the world coordinate space.
-However, to project them onto the surface of the canvas, we first need to convert the 3D point coordinates from world space to camera space.
-This can be done by multiplying the point world coordinates by the inverse of the camera-to-world matrix.
+To project them onto the surface of the canvas, however, we first need to convert the 3D point coordinates from world space to camera space (no flip applied here to the z-coordinate as explained above).
+This conversion is accomplished by multiplying the point's world coordinates by the inverse of the camera-to-world matrix.
 Here is the code for performing this conversion:

 Matrix44f cameraToWorld(0.718762, 0.615033, -0.324214, 0, -0.393732, 0.744416, 0.539277, 0, 0.573024, -0.259959, 0.777216, 0, 0.526967, 1.254234, -2.53215, 1);